Floorp-Projects/Floorp/testing/perfdocs/generated/browsertime.rst

 ::

-  ./mach raptor --browsertime -t browsertime --browsertime-arg test_script=pageload --browsertime-arg browsertime.url=https://www.sitespeed.io --browsertime-arg iterations=3
+  ./mach raptor -t browsertime --browsertime-arg test_script=pageload --browsertime-arg browsertime.url=https://www.sitespeed.io --browsertime-arg iterations=3

 That test will perform 3 iterations of the given url.
 Note also that we can use simplified names to make use of test scripts that are built into raptor.
 You can use ``pageload``, ``interactive``, or provide a path to another test script.